TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 9/1 Chronicles 9.25.md

 ---

-And their brethren, in their villages, were to come in every seven days from time to time to be with them:
+Their brothers, in their villages, were to come in every seven days from time to time to be with them: